MEITREX/dinodev_backend/api.md

 <td valign="top"><a href="#uuid">UUID</a>!</td>
 <td>

-Unique identifier of the scrum game the issue belongs to.
+Unique identifier of the project the issue belongs to.

 </td>
 </tr>